johnnyhsu1106/react-currency-converter-ts/README.md

 # Getting Started
-This is a currency conventer built based on React.
+This is a currency conventer built based on React + TypeScript

 Checkout this repo, install dependencies, then start the gulp process with the following:
 ```